hitchdev/hitchstory/docs/setup-with-hitchkey.md

 title: Set up with HitchKey
 ---

-You can quickstart hitchstory with hitchkey by installing the hitchkey bootstrapper with pipsi:
+You can quickstart hitchstory with hitchkey by installing the hitchkey bootstrapper with [pipsi](https://github.com/mitsuhiko/pipsi):

 ```bash
 pipsi install hitchkey
 ```

-Or, if you prefer to not use pipsi, this is also safe and won't mess with any system dependencies:
+Or, if you don't want to install pipsi, this is also safe and won't affect any system dependencies:

 ```bash
 sudo pip install hitchkey